HichamAgueny/cuFFT/cuFFTOpenACC.md

 # Summary

-In this documentation we provide an overview on how to implement a GPU-accelerated library FFT (Fast Fourier Transform) in an OpenACC application.
-Here we distinguish between two FFT libraries: cuFFT and cuFFTW.
+In this documentation we provide an overview on how to implement a GPU-accelerated library FFT (Fast Fourier Transform) in an OpenACC application and the serial version of the FFTW library.
+Here we distinguish between two GPU-based FFT libraries: cuFFT and cuFFTW.
 The cuFFT library is the NVIDIA-GPU based design, while cuFFTW is a porting version of the existing [FFTW](https://www.fftw.org/) library.
 In this tutorial, both libraries will be addressed with a special focus on the implementation of the cuFFT library.
-Specifically, the aim (focus) of this tutorial is to:
+Specifically, the aim of this tutorial is to:

 * Show how to incorporate the FFTW library in a serial code.
 * Describe how to use the cuFFTW library.
-* Show how to incorporate the cuFFT library in an OpenACC and OpenMP applications.
+* Show how to incorporate the cuFFT library in an OpenACC application interface.
 * Describe briefly how to enable cuFFT to run on OpenACC stream.
 * Describe the compilation process of FFTW and cuFFT.